-Srikantan Nagarajan, PhD, is a Professor in Residence, Director of the Biomagnetic Imaging Laboratory, and Co-Director of the Brain Research Interest Group in the Department of Radiology and Biomedical Imaging at the University of California, San Francisco.
+Srikantan Nagarajan, PhD, is a Professor in the Department of Radiology and Biomedical Imaging at the University of California, San Francisco.
 He has joint appointments in the Department of Bioengineering and Therapeutic Sciences and in the Department of Otolaryngology, Head and Neck Surgery at UCSF.
 He is an active member in the UCB-UCSF Joint Graduate Program in Bioengineering and has served on the Executive Committee.
+He also serves as the Director of the Biomagnetic Imaging Laboratory at UCSF.

-With special expertise in biomedical engineering and integrative neuroscience, Dr. Nagarajan has multiple research interests, including understanding human brain plasticity associated with learning and disease, and determining neural mechanisms of controlling speech.
+With special expertise in biomedical engineering and integrative neuroscience, Dr. Nagarajan has multiple research interests, including understanding human brain plasticity associated with learning and disease, and determining neural mechanisms of speech motor control.
 He focusses on the development and refinement of multimodal structural and functional brain imaging and brain computer interfaces, for diagnosis and assessment in various patient populations.
-Dr. Nagarajan's current translational research program includes conducting multimodal brain imaging studies in people with Autism, Dementia, Tinnitus, Brain Tumors, Epilepsy, Traumatic Brain Injury, Stroke and Voice Disorders.
+Dr. Nagarajan's current translational research program includes conducting multimodal brain imaging studies in people with Autism, Dementia, Tinnitus, Brain Tumors, Epilepsy, Traumatic Brain Injury, Schizophrenia, Tinnitus, Asymmetric Hearing loss, Stroke and Voice Disorders.

 Human brain plasticity, Speech motor control, Sensorimotor learning,